lewis-king/sweepstake/README.md

 **https://worldcupsweepstake.app**

-A theatrical, mobile-first World Cup sweepstake application with AAA sports video game aesthetics — think FIFA Ultimate Team pack openings meets premium sports broadcasting.
+A theatrical, mobile-first World Cup sweepstake application to help you and your friends complete a sweepstake draw.

 ---